babangsund/babangsund.com/src/blog/relay_local_state_management_3.md

 There's a lot to unpack here.

 Using the `React.useEffect`, we get (or create) `temp`, of type `Task`.
 If we're editing a task, we copy everything we've fetched onto the `temp` record.
-The return function, is just to make sure we clean up the store upon closing the dialog.
+The return function is just to make sure we clean up the store upon closing the dialog.
 The fragment has been reduced to spread a selection of fragments which will be fetched by the QueryRenderer.

 Next up, is the Notes component.

-Here, we've added a `LocalQueryRenderer`.
+Here we'll add a `LocalQueryRenderer`.
 It works like a regular `QueryRenderer`, except it does **not** send a request to the server, but rather looks up the result in the local store.

 It comes from the  [react-relay-local-query-renderer](https://github.com/babangsund/react-relay-local-query-renderer) package.

 ```jsx
 // Notes.js

 export default function NotesRenderer() {
   return (
     <LocalQueryRenderer